AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-campaign-classic/index.md

 ## Configuration keys

-FIX LINK

 To update SDK configuration programmatically, use the following information to change your Campaign Classic configuration values.
-For more information, see the [Configuration API reference](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/configuration/configuration-api-reference).
+For more information, see the [Configuration API reference](../mobile-core/configuration/api-reference.md).

 | Key | Required | Description | Data Type |
 | :--- | :--- | :--- | :--- |